-The user is requested to make the following actions:
+In the data processing section the user is requested to make the following actions:

-1) Load the calibration file

-2) Load the indices file

-3) Select the path where the RoX data are stored

-4) Select the time to be used for the data processing
+- 1) Select the path where the RoX data are stored - 2) Load the calibration file - 3) Load the indices file - 4) Select the time to be used for the data processing

 5) In case clock time is selected insert the LAT LON values.
-If GPS time is selected coordinates will be automatically retrieved from FloX raw data.
+If GPS time is selected coordinates will be automatically retrieved from RoX raw data.